 Information that we collect for our Customers to perform our Services

 Customers may use our Services to collect information from their End Users through the mobile app in order to verify their identity and issue them a digital ID card.
-This may include personal information, biometric information, location information and also device information.
-We may display form fields within the mobile in order to obtain consents from an End User on the Customers behalf.
+This may include personal information, photos, identity information, and also device information.
+We may display form fields within the mobile in order to collect information or obtain consents from an End User on the Customers behalf.
 We may host an email address or phone number for a Customer in order for them to send and receive communication with End Users on their behalf.
 We may collect replies and track opens and clicks of those messages.
+Customers can give End Users the option to upload their own face photos or other supporting identity documentation.
+We process and store this information on our Customers behalf as their data processor.

 Information that we collect about our Customers using the Services